hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 	<figcaption>A "thumbs up" signal from all participants starts the meeting</figcaption>
 </figure>

-One concept the team quickly seized upon was what they described as “ambient utility,” the virtual environment’s ability to provide utility through its design.
-For instance, one of their prototypes is a virtual meeting that takes place among mountains and forests.
-When all the participants give a thumbs up sign, a bell sounds and the sun rises.
-As the time allotted for the meeting draws to a close, the sun begins to set, providing a naturalistic, intuitive cue to participants that they should finish their discussion.

-They have also been learning about what it’s like to develop software for VR.
-Since VR development hasn’t been around for very long, the industry lacks a consensus on topics such as testing and continuous integration pipelines.
+Since VR development hasn’t been around for very long, the industry lacks a consensus on how essential practices such as testing and continuous integration should be accomplished.
 The team hopes to establish a set of best practices for VR development.

 <figure>
 	<img src="/images/projects/2016/draw-vr/hand-out.jpg">